celinelatulipe/ThinkLikeComputer/_sources/DebuggingAndModules/intro-PythonModules.rst

 Introduction to Python Modules
 ------------------------------

 One of the best things about the Python programming language is the ecosystem that surrounds it.
-This chapter introduces you to one of the packages that allow you to solve real world problems without starting from scratch.
+This chapter introduces you to how to import and use modules that other people have created.
+You'll learn about how to use the random module which comes in handy quite frequently in programming.
 This chapter also does a deeper dive into the Turtles module which isn't often used to solve real-world problems, but is a useful and fun module to use when learning how to program.

 .. image:: https://imgs.xkcd.com/comics/python.png